How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Mass distribution across halos

 In the first row of panels in Figure~\ref{fig:mfuncs_diff}, we analyse the relative differences in the HMF; the red, blue, purple and orange lines refer to the No-X-ray, No-jet, No-AGN and No-feedback runs, respectively.
 Every panel corresponds to a different redshift, as specified in the upper part of the figure.
 The second row of panels in Figure~\ref{fig:mfuncs_diff} shows the relative differences in the BMF, following the same colour coding as in the upper panels.
 The horizontal axis represents the total halo mass for the upper panels, and the baryonic halo mass for the lower panels.

 The runs with at least stellar feedback yield very similar HMFs with respect to the fiducial-50 run.
 The scatter around the HMF of the \simba\ $50 \hMpc$ run grows with decreasing redshift, reaching at most $\sim 20\%$ for $M_{\rm h} \lesssim 10^{13} \Msun$.
-The relative difference can grow up to $60\%$ at higher masses, but the estimate of the HMF is less precise in this regime due to the larger cosmic variance.
+The relative difference can grow up to $60\%$ at higher masses, but the estimate of the HMF is less precise in this regime due to the larger cosmic variance and and the lower number of haloes in the higher-mass bins.
 The No-feedback run exhibits a larger relative difference already since $z=4$.
 The maximum relative difference in this run grows from $\sim 17\%$ at $z=4$ up to $\sim 40\%$ at $z=0$.
 Rather than oscillating around the HMF of the \simba\ $50 \hMpc$ simulation, the No-feedback run tends to systematically overestimate the HMF for $M>10^{10} \Msun$.
 At lower masses, the HMF appears to be underestimated, however halos are not well resolved in this regime.

 Whereas the HMF proves to be a rather robust quantity across different feedback runs, the BMF is much more sensitive to baryonic physics.
 At $z=4$, the BMF of the No-feedback run is systematically larger than in the \simba\ $50\hMpc$ simulation, by about a factor of $\sim 2$ for $M>10^{10.5} \Msun$.
 On the other hand, all other runs match the \simba\ $50 \hMpc$ simulation within $\sim 10\%$.
 This suggests that at high redshift stellar feedback is sufficient for diminishing the overall amount of gas accretion in halos.
 In the absence of any feedback process, there is nothing preventing halos from accreting baryons except for their own pressure and shock heating, hence increasing the number density of halos at any $M_{\rm b}$.
 This scenario remains substantively unchanged at $z=2$, as the largest relative differences between the \simba\ $50 \hMpc$ simulation and the runs that include at least stellar feedback occur at the high-mass end, where the cosmic variance on the BMF is larger, and therefore its estimate is less precise.